passivereader/cisco_devasc_v1dot1/README.md

 ## Git
 Check your Git configuration: `git config --list --show-origin`
 ## Python
-Avoid creating a mess by making sure you actually are in your virtual environment `which python` and `which pip`
+Avoid creating a mess by making sure you actually are in your virtual environment: `which python` and `which pip`